Cover image of "Hollywood Moon," a novel about the Hollywood police

-Joseph Wambaugh, who is pushing 75 as I write, has been acclaimed as a writer of both novels and nonfiction about police and crime in Los Angeles for nearly 40 years.
-While still at work as a detective sergeant in 1971, his first novel, The New Centurions, was published.
-It was nearly that long ago (1973) when I first read The Onion Field, his true-crime story of the kidnapping of two L.A. police officers and its profoundly sad consequences.
-Though most of Wambaugh’s work has been fiction, it was only a few years ago that he returned to writing novels about the LAPD, and specifically the Hollywood police.
-First came Hollywood Station in 2007, followed in 2008 and 2009 by two closely related novels, Hollywood Crows and Hollywood Moon.
-Perhaps more are on the way in this outstanding series of books.
+Joseph Wambaugh, who recently passed away at the age of 88, wrote both novels and nonfiction about police and crime in Los Angeles for more than 50 years.
+While still at work as an LAPD detective sergeant in 1971, he wrote his first novel, The New Centurions.
+Two years later I read The Onion Field, his bestselling true-crime story of the kidnapping of two L.A. police officers and its sad consequences.
+Though most of Wambaugh’s work was fiction, he returned only a few years ago to writing novels about the LAPD after releasing several nonfiction works.
+The result was a series of police procedurals featuring the Hollywood police.
+First came Hollywood Station in 2007, followed in 2008 and 2009 by two related novels, Hollywood Crows and Hollywood Moon.
+He followed them with two final books in the series, Hollywood Hills and Hollywood Nocturne.

 Wambaugh is superbly talented.
-His ear for dialogue, his psychological insight, his knowledge about both criminals and police, his gift of language — all become unmistakably clear in these three engrossing novels.
-He has mastered the craft of writing fiction, but these books transcend craft with credible, full-bodied characters and graceful style.
+His ear for dialogue, his psychological insight, his knowledge about both criminals and police, his gift of language—all become unmistakably clear in these engrossing novels.
+He mastered the craft of writing fiction, but these books transcend craft with credible, full-bodied characters and graceful style.
+Having pioneered the trend toward serious police drama three decades earlier, Wambaugh continued to demonstrate his intimate knowledge of the tension and drama that unfolds inside the LAPD as well as on the street.
+All his characters are flawed.
+No one is a superhero.

 Hollywood Moon (Hollywood Station #3) by Joseph Wambaugh (2010) 480 pages ★★★★☆